Trying to understand What is Mindfulness?

 For those seeking spiritual development, regular meditation is one of the main ways to progress this, and to connect with your higher Self.

 But, while meditation has deeply spiritual roots – and its practice forms a part of several world religions – you do not have to hold any religious beliefs or faith to practice or gain benefit from it.

 Meditation is for everyone – old and young, the devotedly religious and the stridently atheist.

 As this article points out, meditation is ‘innately human’, and maintaining an agnostic or atheist position doesn’t limit its effectiveness at all.

-Mindfulness is a means to give complete attention to what’s happening right here and right now.
-It can be carried out at any time, and applied to all aspects of daily life.
+Mindfulness is a means to give complete attention to what’s happening right here and right now and be in the moment.
+It can be carried out at anytime, and applied to all aspects of life.